Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Thermodynamics of the RxSM

 \subsubsection{Macroscopic characterisation of the phase transition}

 There are four main macroscopic parameters that characterise the GW spectrum generated during a phase transition.
 The first of them is the temperature, $T_*$, at which the transition takes place.
-Two choices are possible for the transition temperature: the first is the nucleation temperature $T_n$ , which was defined in the previous section.
-However, we choose here instead to use the percolation temperature $T_p$, which represents the temperature at which at least $29\%$ of the Universe has tunnelled to the true vacuum.
+Two temperatures are used in the literature for the transition temperature: the first one is the nucleation temperature $T_n$, which was defined in the previous section.
+However, we use here instead the more appropriate percolation temperature $T_p$, which represents the temperature at which at least $29\%$ of the Universe has tunnelled to the true vacuum.
 At this false vacuum fraction, a macroscopic cluster of true vacuum bubbles has formed, driving the system irreversibly toward the true vacuum phase \cite{Broadbent:1957rm}.
 This choice is motivated by the nature of the phenomena sourcing of the GWs, which will be discussed below.
 Once the transition temperature has been defined, a second parameter, $\alpha$, measures the strength of the phase transition,

 where $g_*$ is the effective number of relativistic degrees of freedom and is a function of $T$ and $\phi_t$ and $\phi_f$ are the true and false phases respectively (the false phase being the one where the transition begins and the true phase the one where it finishes).
 The third parameter that characterises the phase transition is the inverse duration of the phase transition in units of the Hubble rate $H_*$ at the moment of the transition,